-If you are involved in first time DUI with accident while under the influence when no one was injured, including a single-car accident with a passenger in your vehicle, you could be charged with DUI and endangerment.
+If you are involved in a first-time DUI with an accident while under the influence when no one was injured, including a single-car accident with a passenger in your vehicle, you could be charged with DUI and endangerment.
 Endangerment can be charged as a Class 1 misdemeanor or a Class 6 felony.

 However, endangerment is charged as a felony in many DUI accident cases.
 A felony endangerment conviction can result in a prison sentence of four months up to two years, a fine of up to $150,000, and a three-year probation term.